 If you have a question about Wave Gotik Treffen or Leipzig, or if you have new info that will improve this site then feel free to email me Sadgoth

-PRE - WGT MEETING Since WGT 2008 we have arranged a Pre - WGT Meeting so we could meet up with other English speaking people.
-The meetings have been a great success in a great venue, so the prospects of holding a meeting in subsequent years is very high.
+PRE - WGT MEETING Since WGT 2008 we have arranged a Pre WGT Meeting so you can meet up with other English speaking people.
+The meetings have been a great success in a great venue, come and join us for a few beers and some great food.

-MEETING INFO The meeting is open to all ‘Americans in Leipzig’ group members, ‘WGTLeipzigUKGroup’ members, Sadgoth.com readers and anybody else who you care to drag along (with the premise that the meeting is set up for English Speaking people to meet and get to know each other, be they Americans, British, Aussies, South Africans, Canadians etc) The venue is the Bayerischer Bahnhof, a large restaurant / bar located not too far south of the Moritzbastei.
+MEETING INFO The meeting is open to all Sadgoth.com readers and anybody else who you care to drag along (with the premise that the meeting is set up for English Speaking people to meet and get to know each other, be they Americans, British, Aussies, South Africans, Canadians, Italian, Corsican, Maltese, Swissm, German etc) The venue is the Bayerischer Bahnhof, a large restaurant / bar located not too far south of the Moritzbastei.
 It’s all informal, so if you want to come for one drink or many it’s up to you, I would just say that I would be happy to finally put a face to many of the names and posts...so come along and say hello.